State legislature (United States): Legislative procedure

 The lawmaking process begins with the introduction of a bill in either the House of Representatives or the Senate.
 Bills may be introduced in either house, sometimes with the exception of bills increasing or decreasing revenue, which must originate in the House of Representatives.
 The order of business in each house provides a proper time for the introduction of bills.

+As of 2017, 24 of 99 chambers have limits on the number of bills that a legislator can introduce per year according to NCSL.
+Most limits are set by internal legislative rules, while Louisiana's legislature is limited by constitutional amendment.

 Bills are usually assigned consecutive numbers, given in the order of their introduction, to facilitate identification.
 Usually a bill cannot become enacted until it has been read on a certain number of days in each house.
 Upon introduction, a bill is usually read by its title only, constituting the first reading of the bill.
 Because a bill is usually read by title only, it is important that the title give the members notice of the subject matter contained in the bill.